murchandamus/bips/bip-update-process.md

 omissions in the specification, add test vectors for edge-cases, or address other issues discovered as the BIP is adopted.

-A Nominated BIP can only transition to Active or to Abandoned.
+A Nominated BIP can only move to Active or to Abandoned.
 Any necessary changes to the specification should be minimal and interfere as little as possible with on-going or concluded adoption.
 If a Nominated BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned, and to draft a new BIP with the changes instead.